mitchthorson/lede-2022-dataviz/01-web-viz/demo-oscar-winners/README.md

 - [VSCode](https://code.visualstudio.com/) (or another editor + terminal)
 - A web browser

-You can either clone this repo with git or the github desktop app onto your computer, or you can download this folder [zip file TK].
+You can either clone this repo with git or the github desktop app onto your computer, or you can download this folder [here](https://github.com/mitchthorson/lede-2022-dataviz/releases/download/v1.0.0/demo-oscar-winners.zip).

 If you don't have everything installed on your computer, you can use the website [CodePen](https://codepen.io) to code along.
 Sign up for an account if you don't have one and clone [this pen](https://codepen.io/mitchthorson/pen/jOZJppb?editors=1111).